 Holidays

 Rosh HaShanah (literally, “Head of the Year”) is the Jewish New Year, which marks the beginning of a 10-day period of prayer, self-examination and repentance.
-Both the Rabbi Merle E. Singer Sanctuary at Temple Beth El Schaefer Family Campus and FAU Kaye Auditorium are filled with members of Temple Beth El and neighboring communities, praying together and preparing for the new year.
-Children’s services take place in the afternoon and are geared toward specific age groups.
+The Schaefer Family Campus is filled members of our congregation and their guests praying together and preparing for the new year.
+We also have children’s services geared toward specific age groups.
 Customs associated with the holiday include sounding the shofar, eating a round challah, and tasting apples and honey to represent a sweet New Year.

 Simchat Torah celebrates the completion of the annual reading of the Torah.
 As part of the celebration at Temple Beth El, the Torah scrolls are unravelled completely with each member of the congregation holding onto the Torah scroll as it creates a circle around the sanctuary.